GoogleCloudPlatform/compute-image-tools/daisy_workflows/export/README.md

 Required vars:
 + `source_image` GCE image to export
 + `destination` GCS path to export image to

+Optional vars:
++ `sbom_destination` Path to export the SBOM for the image to
++ `sbom_util_gcs_root` Path to where the sbomutil binary is located

+Note that `disk_export.wf.json` will usually be called from another image workflow, which will pass down these SBOM variables for generation of the SBOM.

 ### Command line example
 This will export the disk `project/PROJECT/gloabl/images/MYIMAGE` to `gs://some/bucket/image.tar.gz`.